lennihein/cpu-emulator/doc/04_backend.md

 Users of our CPU emulator provide programs as an assembly-like source code.
 This source code is parsed by the `parser` module into a sequence of `Instruction` objects.
 Information about individual instructions is provided by the `instructions` module.
 The parsed instruction sequence is used throughout the rest of our CPU, indexed by the current program counter.
-This is in contrast to real x86 CPUs, which read and decode instructions from memory.
+This Harvard-style architecture is in contrast to x86 CPUs, where instructions and data share a single address space.
 However, parsing the program code once and from a textual representation simplifies the design of our CPU emulator, and for instance allows us to completely omit instruction memory from our memory model.

 <!-- - General instruction format: mnemonic followed by comma-separated operands, as is common in assembly languages